Planning Model

 The process is difficult because of the natural tendency to hold on to what is known to be, what works, and what doesn’t work.
 And because there is no shortage of past experiences, and because of a lack of sufficient trust and a collective vision, truly committing to a strategic future does not happen easily.

-Using this different methodology, conversations take place against a background of relatedness, either for possibility, to identify opportunity, to specify action, or to resolve breakdowns.
+Using this model, conversations take place against a background of relatedness, either for possibility, to identify opportunity, to specify action, or to resolve breakdowns.

 With this model, the leadership team redefines its business, and commits to, and documents: